 Learn About CRI's Impact

 Immunotherapy enables the immune system to recognize, target, and eliminate cancer cells, wherever they are in the body, making it a universal answer to cancer.

-Immunotherapy has been an effective treatment for patients with certain types of cancer that have been resistant to chemotherapy and radiation treatment, and has also been approved as a first line of treatment in several cancers.
+Immunotherapy is an effective treatment for patients with certain types of cancer that have been resistant to chemotherapy and radiation treatment, and has also been approved as a first line of treatment in several cancers.
 It may be given alone or in combination with other cancer treatments.

 Immunotherapy can “train” the immune system to remember cancer cells.
 This “immunomemory” may result in longer-lasting and potentially permanent protection against cancer recurrence.

 Immunotherapy treatment harnesses the body's natural strength to fight cancer—empowering the immune system to conquer more types of cancer and save more lives.

 See How Your Immune System Works

 As a science-first organization dedicated to supporting cancer immunotherapy research, we're funding a future that fights back against cancer—all with your help.

 Support our mission to cure ALL cancers, for good.